startdevelopfin/startdevelopfin.github.io/Content/posts/speakingEngagement.md

 <p><blockquote><i>"Photo of speaker and audience"</i></blockquote></p>

-<p>During my talk I shared the ups and downs learners may face while traversing UIKit and SwiftUI.
-It took some patience, but I learned just enough Swift to bring my passion project to life.
-Attendees were given a sneak peak of By Rule (SwiftUI version) and some of the updates to come this September.</p><br></br>
+<p>During my talk, I shared the ups and downs learners may face while traversing UIKit and SwiftUI.
+Although it took a lot of patience,  I learned enough Swift to bring my passion project to life.
+Attendees received a sneak peek of By Rule (SwiftUI version) and some new features coming this September.</p><br></br>

 <h3>By Rule 🏀</h3>